 "Algorithmic improvements make more efficient use of existing resources and allow computers to do a task faster, cheaper, or both.
 Think of how easy the smaller MP3 format made music storage and transfer.
 That compression was because of an algorithm."

-- Forget Moore's Law

-- What will drive computer performance after Moore's law?
+There's plenty of room at the Top: What will drive computer performance after Moore's law?

-- Heeding Huang's Law
+[■] Forget Moore's Law